Skip to Content

 Question: What causes sore breast after period is finished?

-“why do my breast hurt after my period” is a common question a lot of girls ask; And if you’ve just become aware of that sharp pain inside your breast, it’s important you understand (as a fact) that it’s almost certainly nothing serious.
+“why do my breast hurt after my period” is a common question a lot of girls ask; And if you’ve just become aware of that sharp pain inside your breast, it’s important you understand that, in most women, breast pain is usually not a sign of anything serious like breast cancer.

 Because of the associated risk of cancer, breast pain may seem tricky and may even cause a lot of women to panic.
 Then again, women battling with the troubles of infertility will worry their “breast pain” is an early sign of pregnancy.

 The truth is, breast pain sometimes happens in women and may possibly signify pregnancy.
-With that in mind, it’s important you observe if your breast pain occurs at the same time month after month or if it’s occurring for the first time.breast pain
+With that in mind, it’s important you observe if your breast pain occurs at the same time month after month (cyclical breast pain) or if it’s occurring for the first time or in one fixed spot (non-cyclical breast pain).

 Recently, I received an email from “Lily” after she was scared of being pregnant.
 Here’s her question.